arolw/PLADIF/README.md

 ## TODO
 - add Deutsch support
-- support other CSV file (for the moment, only Usabilla's one are supported, ie CSV with UTF-16 encoding and tab as delimiter)
 - integrate all the feedback you may send (just open an issue on GitHub)
 - add a CSV (or excel) report, with all the data
 - add a pdf report